NASM-COURSE-FRAMEWORK/Template_V1/README.md

 - Develop new HTML template with a quiz function.
 - Quiz should use XML to import text and answers from existing moodle XML files.
 That way we do not need to rewrite all quiz items.
 - Develop CSS styles and media queries to make quiz look nice.

+9. SCORM Updates
+- Add completion percentage for each chapter into setComplete() function.
+- Look into adding the completion percentage into moodle report.
+- Update SCORM embed code in moodle to display as full page.
+- Look into linking to multiple chapters and how that will work from an open SCORM document.
+- Look into adding total time to setComplete() function as well as add in to moodle reports.

+10. Google Analytics
+- Add google analytics code to HTML file to track total time viewing, score, video analytics, etc.

 CSS
 1. Clean up all current CSS code with comments for updating later.